Plains All American Pipeline and Plains GP Holdings Announce Timing of First-Quarter 2023 Earnings

-HOUSTON, April 06, 2023 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
-PAA and Plains GP Holdings PAGP announced they will release first-quarter 2023 earnings before market open on Friday, May 5, 2023 and will hold a joint webcast on the same day as follows:
+/EIN News/ -- HOUSTON, April 06, 2023 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
+(Nasdaq: PAA) and Plains GP Holdings (Nasdaq: PAGP) announced they will release first-quarter 2023 earnings before market open on Friday, May 5, 2023 and will hold a joint webcast on the same day as follows:

 What: First-quarter 2023 earnings webcast